1. Information about sex establishment licensing

 Renewing your licence

 A sex establishment licence is valid for one year.
 You will need to apply to renew your licence each year if you want to keep running the business.
+The process of applying for renewal of a licence is the same as that for applying for an initial grant except that a plan of the premises is not required and renewal fee is not the same.

 Before you apply you'll need to read our sex establishment licensing policy.